 The decision for silicone or saline implants will depend greatly on the individual patient’s body and desired results.
 One implant type is not necessarily better than the other, however, there are distinct differences between the silicone gel breast implant and the saline-filled breast implants.

-Silicone implants are the most popular choice for patients, as they provide natural-looking and feeling breasts, that move well with this the woman.
+Silicone implants are the most popular choice for patients, as they provide natural-looking and feeling breasts, that move well with the woman.
 Dr. Miller and Dr. Doherty often recommend MemoryGel® breast implants, as these feature an innovative, cohesive gel filling, offering the ideal shape and softness.
 MemoryGel® breast implants retain a look and feel that most closely resembles natural breast tissue.
 Today’s silicone implants are extremely safe, and with MemoryGel®, patients will experience no leakage in the off-chance that the shell ruptures.
 The down side of silicone implants include a longer incision and a higher cost than their saline counterparts.

 Saline-filled breast implants have been a key choice in augmentation procedures for decades.
 Once placed in the breast pocket, the implant is filled with a salt-water solution, creating custom-tailored results with a slightly smaller incision.
 Saline implants are firmer than silicone, offering rounder looking breasts.
 This type of implant is completely safe, as the salt-water solution is similar to those found in the human body.
 Cons of saline implants include the need for submuscular placement (under the muscle) and a higher incidence of noticeable rippling.